Euromaidan: Demands

 Our three demands to the Verkhovna Rada and the president remained unchanged: the resignation of the government; the release of all political prisoners, first and foremost; [the release of former Ukrainian Prime Minister] Yulia Tymoshenko; and [the release of] nine individuals [who were illegally convicted after being present at a rally on Bankova Street on December 1]; the suspension of all criminal cases; and the arrest of all Berkut officers who were involved in the illegal beating up of children on Maidan Nezalezhnosti.

 The opposition also demanded that the government resume negotiations with the IMF for a loan that they saw as key to helping Ukraine "through economic troubles that have made Yanukovych lean toward Russia".

 Timeline of the events

 The Euromaidan protest movement began late at night on 21 November 2013 as a peaceful protest.
 The 1,500 protesters were summoned following a Facebook post by a journalist, Mustafa Nayyem, calling for a rally against the government.

-Riots in Kyiv
+Protests in Kyiv

-On 30 November 2013, protests were dispersed violently by Berkut riot police units, sparking riots the following day in Kyiv.
-On 1 December 2013, protesters reoccupied the square, and through December, further clashes with the authorities and political ultimatums by the opposition ensued.
+On 30 November 2013, protests were dispersed violently by Berkut riot police units.
+On 1 December, more than half a million Kyivans joined the protests in order to defend the students "and to protect society in the face of crippling authoritarianism", and through December, further clashes with the authorities and political ultimatums by the opposition ensued.
 This culminated in a series of anti-protest laws by the government on 16 January 2014 and further rioting on Hrushevskoho Street.
 Early February 2014 saw a bombing of the Trade Unions Building, as well as the formation of "Self Defense" teams by protesters.